 In the e-commerce industry, one of the most well-known names is Amazon.
 With its fast and convenient delivery, reliable customer service and perk-filled Amazon Prime membership, it’s an e-commerce giant to be reckoned with despite its humble beginnings as an online bookstore.

-Now with a huge competitive edge in its core services, constantly increasing market cap and revenue, positive investor sentiment, and visionary leaders like newly minted CEO Andy Jassy and founder Jeff Bezos, it’s easy to understand why this company is one of the most valuable in the world.
+Now with a huge competitive edge in its core services, constantly increasing market cap, positive investor sentiment and visionary leaders like CEO Andy Jassy and founder Jeff Bezos, it’s easy to understand why this company is one of the most valuable in the world.